 Indexing & querying plays a central role in any CKB dapps.
 In most cases, you don't have to build an indexer from scratch.
 There are several existing tools one can leverage to fulfill the job:

 Our dapp framework, lumos already contains a ready-to-use indexer.
 When you are using lumos, it is very likely the indexer is already setup for you to use.
 Please refer to our labs for how to setup lumos.

-A standalone ckb-indexer also handles the job of indexing cells.
+A ckb-indexer is built into ckb, also handles the job of indexing cells.
 It provides an RPC mechanism you can use to query for relevant cells.
 Please refer to the documentation of ckb-indexer for more details.

 If you are looking at a one-stop solution, Perkins' Tent provides a single docker image that starts both CKB and ckb-indexer in one dockerisntance.
 With a single command, you should be able to start a CKB instance and be ready to use the enclosed ckb-indexer for querying tasks.